lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@part1`
 - *Outcome*:
-    - The disease or health state (e.g. cancer)
+    - Disease or health state (e.g. cancer)
     - Commonly shown as the $y$ in regression analysis

 - *Exposure/predictor*: